MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

   * ADD			Added flag to use specular colour map alpha as a specular lighitng exponent mask
   * ADD			Make screenshots get saved to unique directorys to stop them from being overwritten
   * ADD			Upgraded the max number of particles active/rendered at once
+  * ADD			Upgraded the max number of objects rendered at once
+  * ADD?
+Ability for mainmenu maps to have animating objects
   * ADD			Added an xml setting for completely turning off game update checks
   * ADD			Added an in-game map download system to the client
   * ADD			Added a HTTP server to the OS dedi